Python

 Set-up

 To load the default version of Python module, use module load python .
 To select a particular software version, use module load python/version.
-For example, use module load python/3.5 to load the latest version of Python 3.5.
+For example, use module load python/3.5 to load Python version 3.5.
 After the module is loaded, you can run the interpreter by using the command python.
-To unload the latest version of Python 3.5 module, use the command module unload python/3.5
+To unload the Python 3.5 module, use the command module unload python/3.5 or simply module unload python

 Installed Modules